Weekend Road Trip: Jubilee Railroad Resort & Lake Shasta Caverns - 510 Families

 Pro tip: Turtle Bay Exploration Park has reciprocity with other ASTM facilities (e.g., UC Berkeley’s Lawrence Hall of Science), so our entry and parking were FREE with our membership.

-The Railroad Park Resort with our kids
+Jubilee Railroad Wilderness Lodge Resort with our kids

 Sleeping in a converted train caboose

-Meals at Railroad Park
+Meals at Jubilee Railroad Wilderness Lodge

 We made dinner reservations the first night in the dining car.
-You get a 10% discount on your meal if you are staying onsite.
+You get a 10% discount on your meal if you are staying on-site.
 For simplicity and expediency, we brought breakfast foods with us and ate in the caboose (BYO dishes!).
-Our second night, we ordered pizza online for pick up from the Pizza Factory, about five minutes from the RV Park.
+Our second night, we ordered pizza online for pickup from the Pizza Factory, about five minutes from the RV Park.

 Shasta-Trinity National Forest with kids